ExpressLRS/Docs/docs/quick-start/firmware-options.md

 HOME_WIFI_SSID
 HOME_WIFI_PASSWORD
 ```
-Set these to have the "Wifi Update" mode try to connect to an existing wifi network using these credentials.
-Configure them with the wifi settings for where you'll be flashing your firmware, to save the step of switching wifi networks on your computer or phone during the flashing process.
+Set these to have the "WiFi Update" mode try to connect to an existing WiFi network using these credentials.
+Configure them with the WiFi settings for where you'll be flashing your firmware, to save the step of switching WiFi networks on your computer or phone during the flashing process.
 If the device is unable to connect to this network, it will create its own network.

 ## Other Options